The Space Law Review: Japan

 Security measures for third-party liability

-Even if an applicant obtains launch permission from the government, it may not launch a satellite unless it implements measures to secure its liability for any damage caused to third parties by the launch activity and obtains approval from the government.
-The combination of space liability insurance provided by insurance companies and a supplemental compensation agreement with the government is one of these permitted measures.
-The launching party first needs to take out liability insurance cover with an insurance company covering the minimum amount of liabilities designated by the government.23 The government then evaluates the sufficiency of the liability insurance and enters into a supplemental compensation agreement with the launching party to cover damages that are not covered by the liability insurance, up to a combined maximum of 350 billion yen.
+Even if an applicant obtains launch permission from the government, it may not launch a satellite unless it implements measures to secure its liability for any damage caused to third parties by the launch activity and obtains approval from the government.25 The combination of space liability insurance provided by insurance companies and a supplemental compensation agreement with the government is one of these permitted measures.
+The launching party first needs to take out liability insurance cover with an insurance company covering the minimum amount of liabilities designated by the government.26 The government then evaluates the sufficiency of the liability insurance and enters into a supplemental compensation agreement with the launching party to cover damages that are not covered by the liability insurance, up to a combined maximum of ¥350 billion.
 The supplemental compensation agreement will be provided free of charge.

 Liabilities caused by satellite control